ananya-sampat/bermudan-asian-option-ml/README.md

 **continuation value**, because it depends on future prices and future exercise decisions.

-I used Longstaff--Schwartz as the basic framework and changed the model used to estimate continuation value:
+I used Longstaff Schwartz as the basic framework and changed the model used to estimate continuation value:

   -----------------------------------------------------------------------
   Model                               Why I included it
   ----------------------------------- -----------------------------------
-  Quadratic regression                Simple Longstaff--Schwartz baseline
+  Quadratic regression                Simple Longstaff Schwartz baseline

   Cubic ridge regression              More flexible polynomial with
                                       regularization

-  Random forest                       Nonlinear tree-based model
+  Random forest                       Nonlinear tree based model

   Gradient boosting                   Sequential tree ensemble